 The best beach on the popular East End of St. Thomas overlooks the British Virgin Islands.

 The East End of St. Thomas is the best area to stay on the island with many tourist attractions and popular beaches like Sapphire Beach, Coki Beach, and Secret Harbor.
 However, the best of the bunch is Lindquist Beach.
 It tends to be amongst the quietest beaches in the US Virgin Islands with striking views of the British Virgin Islands while still providing amenities like clean restrooms, beach chairs, and tables.

 Turtle Beach – Buck Island, St. Croix

-Federally protected beach on Buck Island only accessible by boat from St. Croix
+Federally protected beach on Buck Island is only accessible by boat from St. Croix.

 Buck Island is a National Marine Monument off the northern coast of St. Croix and the most popular boat charter destination around the island.
 Buck Island features Turtle Beach, a picturesque white sand beach overlooking Christiansted, the turquoise sea, and a beautiful coral reef teeming with colorful fish.

 See my ultimate guide to visiting Buck Island for more.

 Both quiet beachgoers and adventure seekers will love Salt Pond Bay Beach.

 For whatever reason, many of the south beaches on St. John are far more rugged than the white sand beaches along the north shore road – except for Salt Pond Beach.
 The sandy beach is tucked away in a small, crystal-blue cove offering a quiet beach, some amazing snorkeling opportunities, and trailheads to Ram Head and Drunk Bay – two of the best hiking trails on St. John.

 Two secluded beaches are only accessible via a hiking trail.